 The syllabus is assessed by a two hour paper-based or computer-based examination.
 Questions will assess all parts of the syllabus and will test knowledge and some comprehension or application of this knowledge.
-The examination will consist of 50 two mark questions.
-ACCA will introduce longer style questions in the future and as such approved learning content materials will contain some of these longer style questions.
-ACCA will provide sufficient notice on when the longer style questions will be introduced.
+The examination will consist of two sections.
+Section A will contain 30 two mark objective questions and 16 one mark objective questions.
+Section B will contain 6 four mark multitask questions each of which will examine one of the six main sections of the syllabus.